 Tips for Designing Great Food Packaging

-While the primary function of food packaging is to protect your product, the primary function of food packaging design is to attract consumers.
-The packaging should sell itself.
-This means you need to have a strong brand identity and packaging that communicates information about your product clearly and concisely, and in a way that is relevant to your target audience.
-Your package is your brand ambassador and is the key success factor in pitching the retail buyer to get on the shelf.
+While the primary function of food packaging is to protect your product, the principal aim of packaging design is to attract consumers.
+The packaging, in other words, should sell itself.
+This means you need to have a strong brand identity and packaging that communicates information about your product clearly, concisely, and in a way that is relevant to your target audience.
+Your package is your brand ambassador and is a key success factor in pitching the retail buyer.

 Know Your Brand Identity

-Whether it's watching TV, reading a magazine, or walking the grocery store aisles, your packaging often is a consumer's first point-of-contact with your product.
-When developing your food package design, you must have a clear understanding of your brand.
+Whether it's watching TV, reading a magazine, or walking the grocery store aisles, your packaging is often a consumer's first point of contact with your brand.
+It's important to make a clear statement about who you are as a company.
+When developing your food package design, you have to start with clarity about your brand identity.

 Form and Function

-A food packaging designer balances the shelf appeal (design and messaging) as well as the functional aspect of food product safety and protection on the grocery store shelf.
-On the functional side, it is imperative that when you ship your product to a customer, distributor or retailer, it arrives in the same condition as it left the factory or warehouse.
+A food packaging designer balances the shelf appeal (design and messaging) with the functional aspect of food product safety and protection.
+On the functional side, it's imperative that when you ship your product to a customer, distributor, or retailer, it arrives in the same condition it was in when it left the factory or warehouse.
 Grocery retailers will send you an invoice or deduct money from your invoice for the cost of a damaged product in their stores.

 Food packaging also has to carry a clear message regarding the features and benefits of the product in a way that is easy to see and understand.
-You have a fraction of a second to get the consumers attention amidst all the other products you're competing with.
-The Food and Drug Administration has Food Labeling Guides that dictate numerous aspects of food packaging design—both from a functional standpoint and how you can create approved health claims as well as your nutritional fact panel.
+You have a fraction of a second to get the consumer's attention amidst all the other products you're competing with.

 Ask yourself the following questions the next time you have a new product launch underway.